computersarecool/respectrable/README.md

 - Max for Live

 #### settings.json
-- Because of a [bug](https://cycling74.com/forums/udpreceive-not-really-working-binding-for-osc/) with Max, `tempToMaxChannel` and `tempToMaxMessage` are used to keep ports working
+- Because of a [bug](https://cycling74.com/forums/udpreceive-not-really-working-binding-for-osc/) with Max, `tempToMaxChannel` and `tempToMaxMessage` are used to keep ports working.
 - Because Max [doesn't support multicasting](https://cycling74.com/forums/udp-multicast-messages-without-java) the `hosts` field is an array of the hosts to which you want to send messages.
-Both hostnames and IP addresses will work
+Both hostnames and IP addresses will work.

 #### References
 - [Live Object Model](https://docs.cycling74.com/max7/vignettes/live_object_model) (essential to understand)